Anushekarnaik/Banking-System/README.md

 ✅ 1.
 Account Creation
 User enters name, password, and an initial deposit (must be at least $100).
 A new .csv file is created per user (e.g., 5.csv) to log their transactions.
-Data is also appended to BankSystem.csv with:
+Data is also appended to BankSystem.csv with:\n Account Number\n
-Account Number
 Name
 Password
 Initial Deposit